KSD32/DHClass-Hub/Git_BasicCommands.md

 ```
 esc : w q
 ```
-That's the escape key then colon, w, and q.
+That's the escape key, then colon, w, and q.
 This combination let's you escape out of the commit-editing window, then :wq is to write and quit the vi editor.
 This will bring you back to the terminal / command line prompt where you normally write git commands.

 * Now, type `git status` and it should tell you that you're ready to push two (or more) commits (the result of your merge plus your first commits that were never pushed).
 It should prompt you to do a `git push`.
 So do that.
 Type
 ```